 Biomass & Solar Panels

-In a drive to use as many renewable energy sources as possible we have replaced our high efficiency oil fuelled boiler with a new wood pellet boiler which provides all the hot water and heating needs of the cottages.
+In a drive to use as many renewable energy sources as possible we have replaced our oil fueled boiler with a new high efficiency wood pellet boiler which provides all the hot water and heating needs of the cottages.
 We have increased lagging on hot water pipes and tanks and have turned down thermostats when the cottages are not occupied as advised.
 We installed solar panels in 2012 to reduce our reliance on the national grid.
 The power generated substantially contributes to the electricity demands of the cottages.

 Recycling & Composting